JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 (HelloWorld) pkg> preview up
 ```

-will show you the effects adding `Plots`, or doing a full upgrade, respectively, would have on your project.
+will show you the effects of adding `Plots`, or doing a full upgrade, respectively, would have on your project.
 However, nothing would be installed and your `Project.toml` and `Manfiest.toml` are untouched.

-## Using someone elses project
+## Using someone else's project

 Simple clone their project using e.g. `git clone`, `cd` to the project directory and call